 Pixie-Cot 'TM' Miniature Apricot

 Genetic semi-dwarf compact tree with medium sized, fine quality fruit.
 Will grow to about ten feet without pruning.
 The first miniature apricot that meets the "Flavor Test" at Dave Wilson Nursery.
 The fruit is ripe around June 1 in California's Central Valley.
 Estimated chill requirement is 500 hours.
+Self-fruitful.
 Available on Cit.

 Garden Delight Miniature Nectarine